 On the contrary, personal training is for those without a medical problem and want guidance on achieving basic fitness (e.g., fat loss, strength).
 For example, if you want to lose 30 pounds of fat, personal training may be helpful.
 To be a personal trainer, no formal training is required.
-Unfortunately, some personal trainers claim to perform “rehab” on people with health issues, which is both unethical and potentially dangerous because trainers are not held accountable by a State Board to protect people from injury.
+Unfortunately, some personal trainers claim to perform “rehab” on people with health issues, which is both unethical and potentially dangerous because trainers are not held accountable by a State Board to protect you from injury.

 Consequently, everyone qualifies for personal training but only those with a medical problem qualify for physical therapy.
 If you’re not sure if you qualify for physical therapy, please ask us a question directly.

 We’d like to customize a plan for you.
 Call or email us with your physical therapy needs to get started!

 Call c.h.
 Physical Therapy at